 Do you Trust the Attorney?

 This is a gut-check question.
 At the end of the day, your defense attorney is going to give you advice on a range of issues in your case—whether you should accept a particular plea, whether you should take your case to trial, whether you should testify.
 You need to trust your attorney so that when he gives you legal advice, you give it due consideration.
-Also, you will be sharing many private details about your case with your attorney, and you need to feel like you can trust your attorney with this information and to act in your best interest.
+Also, you will be sharing many private details about your case with your attorney, and you need to feel like you can trust your attorney with this information and act in your best interest.

 Will the Attorney Actually be Handling your Case?